-Writing and publishing a first novel was exciting enough for Andy Kantar, a professor in Ferris State University’s Languages and Literature department in the College of Arts and Sciences.
+Writing and publishing a first novel was exciting enough for Andy Kantar, a professor in Ferris State University’s Languages and Literature department in the College of Arts, Sciences and Education.
 Award-winning recognition, for Kantar’s labor of love, added to the excitement surrounding his debut novel, “Game Face.”

 Kantar, director of Ferris’ Writing Center, learned that “Game Face” received a bronze medal from the 2013 Moonbeam Children’s Book Awards in the category of “Pre-Teen General Fiction.”
 The competition featured 1,200 entries from 35 states, five Canadian provinces and seven countries overseas.
 In all, 165 medalists were recognized in the competition.
 The awards ceremony is scheduled for Saturday, Nov.
 9, as part of the fourth annual Traverse City Children’s Book Festival.
 While Kantar is not sure if he will attend the event, he is excited that his first novel, published by Whiskey Creek Press, is being well received.